 NFL Week 9 picks against the spread: Lions shock Packers, Patriots beat Colts

-NFL Week 9 ATS picks: Lions shock Packers, Patriots beat Colts originally appeared on NBC Sports Bayarea
+NFL Week 9 ATS picks: Lions shock Packers, Patriots beat Colts originally appeared on NBC Sports Chicago

 The NFL's Week 8 schedule was awful.
 Only one game featured two teams with winning records and the quality of football was pretty bad.